Why you should not buy a Fujifilm GFX 100S II

 Slight bump in viewfinder resolution

 The OLED viewfinder in the 100S II has been upgraded with 5,760,000 dots compared to 3,690,000 dots in the 100S.
-Again, a positive change that does make the digital viewfinder crisper and sharper to read data and compose images, but if you mostly use the three-way fold-out touchscreen on the back of the camera (which has not been upgraded) to compose your images, then an upgraded viewfinder probably won't matter to you all that much.
+Again, a positive change that does make the digital viewfinder crisper and sharper to read data and compose images, but if you mostly use the three-way fold-out touchscreen on the back of the camera (which has not been upgraded), then an upgraded viewfinder probably won't matter all that much.
 I rarely use mine when shooting on a tripod.

 Incrementally better dynamic range and ISO performance